kparc/kcc/README.md

 ### remarks on parlance

 The most important terminology in k revolves around functions.
 Functions in k are first-class citizens. k has anonymous functions, eval, apply, recursion, and then some.
 It takes a leap of faith to believe it, but k is probably more lispy than certain Lisps, only you don't need to get past any parens.
-However, since there are no linked lists under the hood, k is not lisp, because it was designed to be fast.
+However, since there are no linked lists under the hood, k is not Lisp, because it was designed to be fast.

 #### implicit arguments